 That is important, but it’s not the whole picture.
 More people applying means the faculty can pick from a larger pool of talent.
 They can also have a more diverse array of personalities and ethnicities.
 Diversity is essential for a functioning cohort.
-Remember that Drama schools don’t want too many people of the same casting in each year.
+Remember that Drama schools don’t want too many people of the same casting demographic in each class.
 They have to be careful to pick a mix of different ethnicities, strengths, shapes, sizes, and specialisms.
 What’s great is that you’ll meet people from different countries, backgrounds and different talents.

 There are rivalries between the schools which is to be expected.
 When you speak to people or when you visit always take what they say with a pinch of salt – especially when it’s about rival schools.
 It’s human nature for them to rationalize that they have been accepted into “the best drama school by far.”

 Everyone likes to think that they make great decisions.
 Remember that when you’re talking to alumni or current students.

-If you go through the nerve-shredding experience of auditioning for Drama school you might think the same.
-When you meet all the teachers and then walk through those doors for the first day of the term then you have invested a huge amount.
-One thing I can say in many years of this industry is that people often rationalise their own decisions positively!
+Think about it, if you went through the nerve-shredding experience of auditioning for drama school then you would do the same.
+One thing I can say in many years of this industry is that people often rationalize their own decisions positively!

 It’s good to think of acting establishments as being divided into two distinct camps.
 There are the much older establishments like your RADA’s, LAMDAs and Central schools that will always talk about their alumni of past success’.
 Whereas there are a number of extremely good establishments that can’t do that simply because they haven’t been around for that long.
 The younger schools will always make the claim that they have more relevance in the “ever-changing and competitive” industry whereas the older schools will always be able to reference their past success’.